 If we look at Morgan & Morgan’s website, we’ll see that they have a dropdown listing all of their practice areas.

 You already have lots of legal info in your head from your experience.
-Creating high-quality content on your site that communicates this effectively to potential clients positions you as an authority on your topic.
+Creating high-quality content on your site that communicates this effectively to potential clients positions you as an authority in your legal space.

-Consider your practice areas and think about how you can create high-quality, super-detailed blog articles that help potential clients.
+Consider your practice areas and think about how you can create great content and super-detailed blog articles that help potential clients.